ZhenbangYou/SysY-Front-End/README.md

 First, there should be a data structure to record necessary information about each variable (class *Var* in this project.
 I will call it **variable record** below).
 At present, since there are just scalar variables, the only thing we need to record is the unique sequence number for each variable (surely there should be more information recorded, but according to our developing principles we just care about this single field, i.e., *SeqNo* in this project).
 The data structure for **a single variable** is done.

 Second, let consider how to assemble variables into data structures.
 At the moment, let us go without scopes.
-Scopes form a hierachy, so let us get rid of scopes and think about the situation where every variable is a global variable.
+Scopes form a hierarchy, so let us get rid of scopes and think about the situation where every variable is a global variable.
 Now comes the central problem: how to find the corresponding variable with its unique name?
 The answer is rather simple: with a hash table (*unordered_map* in *C++*), where variable names serve as keys and pointers to **variable records** serve as values.
-Now the so-called **symble table** (class *Env* in this project) is done, which is the data structure for **variables within the same scope**.
+Now the so-called **symbol table** (class *Env* in this project) is done, which is the data structure for **variables within the same scope**.

-Third, let us take the aforementioned hierachy into account.
+Third, let us take the aforementioned hierarchy into account.
 As is known to all (that have basic knowledge about *C/C++*), at any point of a program, live scopes form a total order.
 In other words, taking any two live scopes *A* and *B*, one of the following two must hold true:
   - *A* is subset of *B*.
   - *B* is subset of *A*.

-Therefore, scopes can be organized as a stack, each of whose element is a **symble table**; when a new scope come into being, a new **symble table** should be pushed into the stack; when a scope ends, the top element of the stack should be popped out.
-Finally, the data structure for **all variables** (field *top* in class *Parser* in this project) is formed (let us call it **symble table stack**).
+Therefore, scopes can be organized as a stack, each of whose element is a **symbol table**; when a new scope come into being, a new **symbol table** should be pushed into the stack; when a scope ends, the top element of the stack should be popped out.
+Finally, the data structure for **all variables** (field *top* in class *Parser* in this project) is formed (let us call it **symbol table stack**).

-In addition, the daclarations of a series of variables within the same statement should be performed from the left to the right, as a variable can be intialized with the value of the variable that is declared at the left within the same statement.
+In addition, the declarations of a series of variables within the same statement should be performed from the left to the right, as a variable can be initialized with the value of the variable that is declared at the left within the same statement.
 For example, ```int a = 0, b = a;``` is legal.

 #### Details
 In fact, many details have been discussed in the **Framework**.
 However, there are also some details left.

 The central problem is, what to do when a new variable is created?
 The answer is as follows:
-  - Check the top of **symble table stack**.
+  - Check the top of **symbol table stack**.
 If variable with the same name already exists, an error will be caught.
-  - Create a **variable record** for this variable .In this project, variable creation is done directly by constructors.
-Thus, with variable type growing (constants, parameters and etc), there are more and more constructors, leading to confusion.
+  - Create a **variable record** for this variable.
+In this project, variable creation is done directly by constructors.
+Thus, with variable type growing (constants, parameters and etc.), there are more and more constructors, leading to confusion.
 Since in order to distinguish constructors, different parameter lists are needed, which is quite hard to remember.
 Therefore, I recommend you add one method for each type of variable and implement the method as a wrapper of the constructor, e.g., method called *new_var* can be added here.
 As you see, in this way, different parameter lists are no longer needed and a more readable name can be used.
   - Determine the sequence number, which can be done by adding a *static* field (*count* in class *Var* in this project).
-  - Insert the **variable record** into the top of **symble table stack**.
+  - Insert the **variable record** into the top of **symbol table stack**.

 As is shown above, parameters are not needed for this kind of variables.
 Also, we do not need to record the name of variable in its **variable record**.